 The tgetflag routine gets the boolean entry for id, or zero if it

 The tgetnum routine gets the numeric entry for id, or -1 if it is

 The tgetstr routine returns the string entry for id, or zero if

 The area parameter is used as follows:

 • It is assumed to be the address of a pointer to a buffer

 managed by the calling application.

 If either check fails, the area parameter is ignored.

-updated to point past the null ending this value.
+will be updated to point past the null ending this value.

 • The return value itself is an address in the terminal

 description which is loaded into memory.